volantebjb/pyrosentry/README.md

 This project is about detecting liquid flames.
 It involves several steps including converting images to different color spaces, applying edge detection and segmentation, and finally concatenating the results.

+## Documentation

+The documentation for this project can be found in the `documentation` directory.
+The main document is `liquid_flame_detection.pdf`.

 ## Scripts

 - **rgb_hsv_conversion.py**: Converts the raw images to RGB and HSV color spaces.